Tour start → end dates | Price | Enquire |

 The following day is free to enjoy and participate in the multiple adventure activities available here.
 You can also spend your time exploring the city at leisure or simply enjoy some shopping before venturing to our next destination.

-Accommodation: Two Per Room: Haus Garnison OR Amanpuri Travellers Lodge OR Stay@Swakop
+Accommodation: Two Per Room: Haus Garnison or Amanpuri Travellers Lodge or Stay@Swakop

-Facilities: En-suite bathroom Please visit the website of the accommodation provider for a full list of the facilities offered.
+Facilities: En-suite facilities Please visit the website of the accommodation provider for a full list of the facilities offered.

 Route: Namiba Naukluft National Park to Swakopmund